Chapter 4 : Slytherins

 “Here, here!” someone said from the back of the room.

+The professor smiled.
 “I’m glad to see that so many of you have returned.
 Today we’ll be reviewing the things that we’ve learned in past years.
-I would like you all to turn to page twelve in your textbooks and decode the paragraph in hieroglyphics, please.
+I would like you all to please turn to page twelve in your textbooks and decode the paragraph in hieroglyphics.
 Talk about your summers; I know that’s what you’ll do anyway,” she smiled.
 “You have half an hour.”